 If Trisha is staying in your guest room and convinces the cops that she's providing even minimal help in exchange for a place to stay, she's a lodger.
 And evicting a tenant or a lodger is a civil matter, which means the cops won't touch it.
 Congratulations, you're a landlord now!

 If a lodger in California refuses to leave after 30 days, they can be kicked out without going through a court-ordered eviction process, because after the 30-day mark, they are officially trespassing.
+At this point, you could call the police.

 But if a tenant won't budge after 30 days, a California landlord has to file a lawsuit in civil court for an eviction, which can take additional weeks to finalize.
 Assuming you win the case, the cops can then be called in to remove the good-for-nothing from the premises, forcibly if need be.